 Unless told not to, your child can return to his or her normal routine and diet right away.

-The x-rays are reviewed by a radiologist, who may discuss early results with you.
-A report is sent to your child’s doctor, who follows up with complete results.
+The X-rays are reviewed by a radiologist, who may discuss early results with you.
+A report is sent to your child’s healthcare provider, who follows up with complete results.

 Explain the exam to your child in brief and simple terms.
 Younger children have shorter attention spans, so do this shortly before the exam.
 Older children can be given more time to understand the exam in advance.

 Make sure your child understands which body part(s) will be involved in the exam.

 As best you can, describe how the exam will feel.
 X-rays are painless so your child won’t feel anything when pictures are taken.